-Dr. Lanford is a Professor at Texas Biomed.
-He is the immediate past-Director of the Southwest National Primate Research Center, recently retired.
+Dr. Lanford is an Emeritus Professor at Texas Biomed.
+He is the immediate past-Director of the Southwest National Primate Research Center, and recently retired.
 SNPRC is one of the seven NIH-funded National Primate Research Centers.
 The Center focuses on the development and use of nonhuman primate models of human diseases.
-Dr. Lanford and Dr. John Bernal are also the Principal Investigators of the U42 grant “Establishment of a SPF Rhesus Macaque Colony” that provides animals for AIDS research.
+Dr. Lanford and is one of the Principal Investigators of the U42 grant “Establishment of a SPF Rhesus Macaque Colony” that provides animals for AIDS research.

-Dr. Lanford’s scientific focus is on hepatitis viruses, especially how viral-host interactions and innate immune response influence disease progression.
+Dr. Lanford’s scientific focus is on hepatitis viruses, especially viral-host interactions and innate immune response influence disease progression.

 - Primate models of liver disease